blnknlights/blnknlights.github.io/htb/machines/awkward/awkward.md

 ```

 So we're starting vhost enumeration in the background.
-looking at the website in the browser, I don't think it does anything over interest, except telling us that they have an online store in construction, and giving us employee names.
+looking at the website in the browser, I don't think it does anything of interest, except telling us that they have an online store in construction, and giving us employee names.
 ```bash
 Christine Wool - CEO
 Bean Hill - Sysadmin